Electrostatic computations for statistical mechanics and random matrix applications: Scope of the Review

 Let $X$ be an $N \times N$ random matrix with independent standard real (complex) Gaussian entries, and form from this the Hermitian matrix $H = {1 \over 2} (X + X^\dagger)$.
 A classical result in random matrix theory is that the joint eigenvalue probability density function (PDF) is proportional to

 where $\beta=1$ ($\beta = 2$) in the real (complex) case; see e.g.~\cite[\S 1.2\&1.3]{Fo10}.
 One sees that this has the functional form $e^{-\beta U}$ for

-and thus has the interpretation as the Boltzmann factor for a one-component log-potential Coulomb systems with background-particle potential equal to $\lambda^2/2$ (up to an additive constant).
-However, in distinction to the setting of Section \ref{S1.1}, the domain is now one-dimensional rather than two-dimensional, which results in different behaviours.
-As an example, we know that a constant background density is responsible for a quadratic background-particle potential in the latter setting (recall (\ref{1.4}), whereas a result which can be traced back to Wigner \cite{Wi57a} gives that a background with profile proportional to $(1 - y^2)^{1/2} \mathbbm 1_{|y|<1}$, $y = \lambda/\sqrt{2N}$ --- which is now referred to as the Wigner semi-circle --- implies the quadratic potential in (\ref{1.9}).
+and thus has the interpretation as the Boltzmann factor for a one-component log-potential Coulomb systems with background-particle potential equal to $\lambda^2/2$ (up to an additive constant). \alert{We recall from (\ref{1.2}) that $-\log |\vec{r} - \vec{r} \, '|$ is the Coulomb potential in dimension $d=2$.} \alert{However} in (\ref{1.8}) the domain is now one-dimensional rather than two-dimensional, which results in different behaviours.
+As an example, we know \alert{from (\ref{1.4}) that for the one-component plasma with $d=2$ a constant background density is responsible for a quadratic background-particle potential.} \alert{In contrast}, a result which can be traced back to Wigner \cite{Wi57a} gives that a background with profile proportional to $(1 - y^2)^{1/2} \mathbbm 1_{|y|<1}$, $y = \lambda/\sqrt{2N}$ and which is now referred to as the Wigner semi-circle, implies the quadratic potential in (\ref{1.9}).
 Most importantly from an electrostatics point of view is that this background can be determined by solving the potential theoretic Frostman-type problem

 for the density $\mu(y)$ and its support $(-c,c)$ ($C$ is sometimes referred to as Robin's constant); see \cite{ST97}.